LearnPAd/learnpad/lp-dashboard-kpi/README.md

 Roadmap       | http://wiki.learnpad.eu/LearnPAdWiki/bin/view/Component/Ontology+Recommender

 # Summary
+This component provides the Dasbhoard KPI component for the Learn PAd platform.
+It is currently structured in 2 sub-components:
+ * lp-dash-bridge : which implements the interfaces mediating the interactions with the [`Learn PAd Core Platform`](https://github.com/LearnPAd/learnpad/blob/master/lp-core-platform)
-This component provides just the KPI dasbhoard UI based on JavaScript resp. the Sencha Ext JS libary.
+ * lp-dash-adoxx-cockpit : which provides a KPI dasbhoard UI based on ADOXX

-This is an adapted verision provided by BOC (https://www.adoxx.org/live/web/learnpad-developer-space/cockpit_v01).
+By default:
+ * the **lp-dash-bridge** module offers a servlet responding on the port ``7078``
+ * the **lp-dash-adoxx-cockpit** is deployed on the port ``9098``

+In order to change this configurations, please refer to the specific documentation of each sub-component.